Skip to content

 bash

-# Connect to server and provide SOCKS5 proxy on port 9870
+# Connect and provide SOCKS5 on port 9870

 linksocks client -t example_token -u ws://localhost:8765 -p 9870